luismpcosta/snap-scheduler/README.md

 [View Usage](https://github.com/luismpcosta/snap-scheduler/blob/main/README.md#usage-task-scheduler)

 ## General
 Both functionalities of this project ("@SnapLock" and Snap Scheduler) create audit data.
-This allows to later understand if one given task: was locked, started at the predefined time, execution time, error logs, etc.
+This allows to later understand if one given task was locked, started at the predefined time, execution time, error logs, etc.

 The project supports the following transactional databases:
 1. [PostgreSQL](https://www.postgresql.org/)